 CRE Lending Technology for Texas Banks: A Market Analysis

-For Texas banks navigating this environment, CRE lending technology is moving from competitive advantage to operational necessity.
+For Texas banks navigating this environment, CRE lending technology has moved from competitive advantage to operational necessity.

 The Texas CRE Market in 2026

-Dallas-Fort Worth ranks as the number one commercial real estate market in the United States for the second consecutive year, according to PwC and the Urban Land Institute's Emerging Trends in Real Estate 2025 report.
-The CBRE Lending Momentum Index showed CRE lending activity increasing 21% quarter-over-quarter and 37% year-over-year as of Q2 2024.
+Dallas-Fort Worth ranks as the number one commercial real estate market in the United States for the second consecutive year, per PwC and the Urban Land Institute's Emerging Trends in Real Estate 2025 report.
+The CBRE Lending Momentum Index showed CRE lending activity rising 21% quarter over quarter and 37% year over year as of Q2 2024, a recovery that has continued into the most recent quarters as the rate environment has stabilized.

-The DFW market's fundamentals remain strong across property types.
-Office leasing hit 3.5 million square feet in Q1 2025, the highest first-quarter total since before the pandemic and a 1.1 million square foot increase year-over-year, according to M&D CRE Group.
-Office rents average $32 per square foot compared to the national average of $36, creating relative value that continues to attract tenants.
+Across property types, DFW market fundamentals remain among the strongest in the country.
+Office leasing activity hit 3.5 million square feet in Q1 2025, the highest first-quarter total since before the pandemic and a 1.1 million square foot increase year over year per M&D CRE Group.
+Office rents in DFW average around $32 per square foot compared to a national gateway-market average of approximately $36, creating a relative-value story that continues to attract tenant demand from coastal markets.

 Houston, Austin, and San Antonio add additional depth to the Texas CRE lending market.
-Each metropolitan area has its own cycle dynamics, property type concentrations, and lending relationships.
-For Texas banks operating across multiple markets, the complexity of managing CRE portfolios across these geographies creates operational demands that manual processes struggle to address.
+Each metro carries its own cycle dynamics, property type concentrations, and lending relationships.
+For Texas community banks operating across multiple markets, managing CRE portfolios across these geographies creates operational demands that quarterly spreadsheet exercises were not designed to handle.

-The 55% CRE concentration figure for Texas community banks is not just a statistical curiosity.
-It represents a structural characteristic of Texas community banking that shapes every aspect of how these institutions operate.
+The 55% CRE concentration figure for Texas community banks is not a statistical curiosity.
+It is a structural characteristic that shapes how these institutions operate, hire, deploy capital, and respond to examiners.

 Why Texas Community Banks Are Adopting Lending Technology